QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 ### Using QuantEcon's routines

-QuantEcon.py has routines for handling Markov chains, including simulation.
+The [quantecon package](https://github.com/quantecon/QuantEcon.py) has routines for handling Markov chains, including simulation.

 Here's an illustration using the same $P$ as the preceding example